Interpretable Machine Learning for Resource Allocation with Application to Ventilator Triage: Empirical results

-We note that including other covariates (such as demographics and comorbidities, see \textit{Tree policy (SOFA+COV)} in Figure \ref{fig:number-of-deaths}) leads to similar performances compared to policies only based on SOFA score.
+\tb{ We now focus on the tree policies obtained using Algorithm \ref{alg:optimize then fit} and Algorithm \ref{alg:optimize and fit} when the state space includes SOFA+AGE or SOFA+COVARIATES.
+For the sake of conciseness, we represent these trees in Appendix \ref{app:tree-policies}.
+We observe a gap between the performance of these interpretable policies compared to the MDP policies based on SOFA+AGE and SOFA+COVARIATES.
+However, including other covariates (such as demographics and comorbidities, see \textit{Tree policy (SOFA+COV)} or \textit{Tree policy (SOFA+AGE)} in Figure \ref{fig:number-of-deaths}) leads to a slightly higher number of deaths than policies only based on SOFA score.
 This is coherent with the fact that the SOFA score itself has been shown to be a strong predictor of COVID-19 mortality~\citep{zhou2020clinical}.
-When we only include SOFA and age (\textit{Tree policy (SOFA+AGE)} in Figure \ref{fig:number-of-deaths}), we see higher number of deaths for the estimated tree policy, compared to policies only based on SOFA score.
-We note that including more covariates in the state space leads to a smaller number of transitions out of each state, leading to less accurate parameter estimations (even though we use clusters to lower the number of states in our MDP model).
-Therefore, this may reflect the fact that age is not a good predictor for COVID-19 mortality, so that including it in the state space only results in lower accuracy for parameter estimations, and does not result in a more informative description of the health state of the patient.
-Overall, the models that incorporate comorbidities and/or demographics do not significantly outperform the policies only based on SOFA.
-Categorical exclusion of some patients is considered unethical~\citep{white2020framework}, and we show that it is not necessarily associated with significant gains in terms of patients saved.
+Therefore, the models that incorporate comorbidities and/or demographics do not necessarily outperform the policies only based on SOFA; indeed, in this example, they do not.
+Categorical exclusion of some patients is considered unethical~\citep{white2020framework}, and we show that it is not necessarily associated with gains in terms of patients saved.

+Overall, we note that there does not appear to be a significant performance loss between the optimal unconstrained policies and the interpretable policies returned by our algorithms, despite the optimal unconstrained policies being difficult to interpret in the first place.
+We also note that Algorithm \ref{alg:optimize then fit} and Algorithm \ref{alg:optimize and fit} return tree policies that are different and may even branch on different covariates, but whose performances are comparable; see Appendix \ref{app:tree-policies} for more details on our tree policies and on their comparisons with the MDP policies.
+It is plausible that for decision problems with longer horizons, i.e. with more periods of decisions, the performances of the tree policies returned by the two different algorithms may differ more.
+We leave this as an interesting direction for future research.
+For the sake of conciseness, we provide a more detailed comparison of the performances of our algorithms in the appendix (see Figure \ref{fig:number-of-deaths-per-alg} in Appendix \ref{app:comparison algo 1/2}). } }